 My strawberries hate my strawberry tower.
 They literally run from it.

-Last year in my book writing garden absence, I let them run as they wished as I was failing the time to reign them in.
-Subsequently, if you drive by my house this weekend you will see a sign at the end of the driveway that says this: “Free Strawberry Plants – You Dig”
+Last year in my book writing garden absence, I let them (the strawberry plants) run as they wished as I was failing the time to reign them in.
+Subsequently, if you drive by my house this weekend, you will see a sign at the end of the driveway.
+It says this: “Free Strawberry Plants – You Dig”.

 Images: Images courtesy of proven winners and rochelle greayer.